Harry T. Edwards: Law teaching and scholarship since 1980

-Since 1980, Judge Edwards has taught at a number of law schools, including Duke, Georgetown, Harvard, Pennsylvania, and Michigan.
+Since 1980, Edwards has taught at a number of law schools, including Duke, Georgetown, Harvard, Pennsylvania, and Michigan.
 He is presently a professor of law at the NYU School of Law, where he has taught since 1990.
 In 2010, he was the C.V.
 Starr Distinguished Jurist in Residence at the Peking University School of Transnational Law, Shenzhen, China.
 He is the coauthor of five books.
 His most recent book is Edwards & Elliott, Federal Standards of Review (3d ed.
 2018).

 One of his most significant publications, "The Growing Disjunction Between Legal Education and the Legal Profession", 91 Mich.
 L. Rev. 34 (1992), has been the source of extensive comment, discussion, and debate among legal scholars and practitioners.
 The article has been recognized as "one of the most-cited law review articles of all time."
 Three other articles, "Collegial Decision Making in the U.S. Courts of Appeals" (July 2017); Edwards & Livermore, "The Pitfalls of Empirical Studies That Attempt to Understand the Factors Affecting Appellate Decisionmaking", 58 Duke L.J.1895 (2009); and "The Effects of Collegiality on Judicial Decision Making", 151 U. Pa.
 L. Rev. 1639 (May 2003), explain how appellate judges decide cases and refute the claim that the personal ideologies and political leanings of court of appeals judges are crucial determinants in their decision-making.

-In the 2017 paper, Judge Edwards contends that too often commentators attempt to equate the decision-making practices of the U.S. Courts of Appeals with those of the U.S. Supreme Court.
+In the 2017 paper, Edwards contends that too often commentators attempt to equate the decision-making practices of the U.S. Courts of Appeals with those of the U.S. Supreme Court.
 This is a mistake, he says, because the organizational structures and judicial responsibilities of the Supreme Court and the Courts of Appeals are strikingly different.
 And, unlike the Supreme Court, most of the decisions issued by the Courts of Appeals are unanimous.
 For the terms between 2011 and 2016, the Courts of Appeals issued over 172,000 total decisions on the merits.
 Only 1.3% of these decisions included a dissent.
 Less than 1% of the total decisions included a concurring opinion.
 And 90% of “published” decisions were issued without a dissent.
 During the same time period: 56% of the decisions issued by the Supreme Court included a dissent; 40% of the signed decisions included a concurring opinion; and only 46% of the Supreme Court’s decisions were unanimous.

 In 2004, in commemoration of the fiftieth anniversary of Brown v.
 Board of Education, Edwards authored "The Journey from Brown v.
 Board of Education to Grutter v.
 Bollinger: From Racial Assimilation to Diversity," 102 Mich.
 L. Rev. 944 (2004), drawing on his own personal and professional experiences to reflect on racial equality and inequality in America over the past 50 years and pondering the consequences of the shift from racial assimilation to diversity as a means of achieving racial equality.
 In 2017, he amplified some of his thoughts on racial bias in a paper entitled “Reflections on Racial Stigmas and Stereotyping.”